cyberforge1/poetryGPT/README.md

 ## Project Overview
-A fine-tuned ChatGPT Model that responds to prompts with poetry, built using a Fine-Tuned ChatGPT Model, TypeScript and React.
+An interactive chatbot that provides poetic responses using a finely-tuned ChatGPT model.
+Developed with TypeScript React, SCSS, and the OpenAI API.

 ## Deployment Link